JAlcocerT/JAlcocerT/content/blog/dev-astro-cloudflare.md

 Github Pages will allow for 25mb+ individual files, but not Cloudflare.
 {{< /callout >}}

+## Conclusions

+If you have already been tinkering with [few SSG deploying methods](https://fossengineer.com/alternatives-for-hosting-static-websites/)

+You might be wondering whats fastest.

 ### Cloudflare Pages vs other Free Deployment Methods